The Top 3 Interval Sessions to Increase Your VO2max in Cycling

-If you want to improve your VO2max, you need intervals that challenge your aerobic capacity.
+If you want to improve your VO2max, you need intervals that challenge your aerobic capacity and push your heart rate toward maximum.
 Although training responses to intervals differ across individuals, looking at what the science has to say is a good start.

-So here are my top three well-researched and easily implementable VO2max interval sessions.
+So here are my top three evidence-based VO2max interval sessions.
 We will review each and I give you my take based on my experience as a coach and an athlete.

 1. Intermittent Exercise Intervals